ylqi007/py-utils/README.md

 ## Function
 1. Convert COCO annotations (i.e. json) to voc format for [`YOLOv3-tensorflow`](https://github.com/YunYang1994/tensorflow-yolov3) (i.e. txt file and each line representing an image.)
 2. Statistic the frequency of different objects.
+3. According to the frequencies of different scales, calculate the coefficient of each layers.

 ## Usage